theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Hardware_Fundamentals/Timer_Counter_Programming.md

 - Keep ISRs short; use compare events for precise edges instead of software loops.
 - Document time bases centrally to avoid drift errors.

+---

+## 🧪 Guided Labs
+1) Timer as scheduler
+- Configure a timer to trigger tasks at different intervals; measure timing accuracy.

+2) ISR jitter measurement
+- Use a timer ISR to toggle a pin; measure edge-to-edge timing with an oscilloscope.

+## ✅ Check Yourself
+- How do you calculate the maximum timer frequency for your MCU?
+- When should you use hardware vs software timing?

+## 🔗 Cross-links
+- `Hardware_Fundamentals/Interrupts_Exceptions.md` for ISR handling
+- `Embedded_C/Type_Qualifiers.md` for volatile access

 Timers and counters are essential peripherals in embedded systems for precise timing, frequency measurement, PWM generation, and event counting.
 Understanding timer programming is crucial for real-time applications.

 **Key Concepts:**